Only the knife knows the heart of the pumpkin.Simone Schwarz-Bart

 In the case of the kiridashi, while it lacks a long cutting edge for slicing and dicing veggies, it also lacks a long cutting edge that would prevent the craftsman from choking up on the knife to maximize control.
 That’s because it’s a woodworking knife, not a kitchen or skinning knife.

 The kiridashi lacks the fancy handles that are so popular nowadays.
 Handles look cool and may feel comfortable when making a cob salad, but are bulky and get in the way when woodworking, preventing the craftsman from getting his fingers close to the cutting edge for maximum control.
-I don’t know about you, Gentle Reader, but as for your humble servant and thousands of Japanese craftsmen, we prefer to spend money on an excellent blade without a handle rather than a bulky, pretty handle with a sucky blade attached.
+I don’t know about you, Gentle Reader, but as for your humble servant and thousands of Japanese craftsmen, we prefer to spend our money on an excellent blade without a handle rather than a bulky, pretty handle with a sucky blade attached.
+Do you share these priorities?

 But of all the performance criteria the professional woodworker needs to consider when evaluating a woodworking knife, absolute sharpness is the most important, followed by ease of sharpening, two things at which the kiridashi is superior to every other small knife or cutter ever invented.